A chronology of key events:

 2000 August - Clan leaders and senior figures meeting in Djibouti elect Abdulkassim Salat Hassan president of Somalia.

 2000 October - Hassan and his newly-appointed prime minister, Ali Khalif Gelayadh, arrive in Mogadishu to heroes' welcomes.
 Gelayadh announces his government, the first in the country since 1991.

-2001 April - Somali warlords, backed by Ethiopia, announce their intention to form a national government within six months, in direct opposition to the country's transitional administration.
+2001 April - Somali warlords, backed by Ethiopia, decline to support transitional administration.

 2001 August - UN appeals for food aid for half a million people in the drought-hit south.

 Sheikh Hassan Dahir Aweys - one of the leaders of the Islamists who seized much of southern and central Somalia in 2006

 2004 August - In 14th attempt since 1991 to restore central government, a new transitional parliament inaugurated at ceremony in Kenya.
 In October the body elects Abdullahi Yusuf as president.

 2004 December - Tsunami waves generated by an undersea earthquake off Indonesia hit the Somali coast and the island of Hafun.
 Hundreds of deaths are reported; tens of thousands of people are displaced.